thomas-barthelemy/thomas-barthelemy.github.io/_posts/2015-04-23-phabricator-arcanist-gitbash.markdown

     }

 **EDIT**:
-More recent versions of phputils uses the error output as well which need an extra addition in order to be caught by our cat:
+More recent versions of phputils use the error output as well which needs an extra addition in order to be caught by our cat:

     function arc(){